vsbuffalo/findorf/README.md

 [MetWAMer](http://www.biomedcentral.com/1471-2105/9/381)).
 Below are
 some key design differences of `findorf`:

+ - Designed to work on transcriptome assemblies rather than on genome gene models.

  - Unlike most Translation Initiation Site (TIS) prediction software, `findorf` does not train on nucleotide signal matrices.
 This approach is common in computationally spliced gene models coming